WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 #### Enable Enterprise Attestation (0x01):
 This *enableEnterpriseAttestation* subcommand is only implemented if the enterprise attestation feature is supported.
 No *subcommandParams* are used.
 If enterprise attestation, re-enables attestation feature and returns _CTAP2_OK_.
 Else, no action occurs and _CTAP2_OK_ returned.
+Example 2.

 #### Always Require User Verification (0x02):
 This *toggleAlwaysUV* subcommand is only implemented if the Always Require User Verification feature is supported.
 No *subcommandParams* are used.
+Example 1.

 #### Setting a Minimum PIN Length (0x03):
 This *setMinPINLength* subcommand is only implemented if _setMinPINLength_ option ID is supported This command sets the minimum PIN length in unicode code points to be enforced by the authenticator while changing/setting up a ClientPIN.
+Example 3.

 ## pinUvAuthParam